A Batyrev type classification of $Q$--factorial projective toric varieties: The Batyrev classification revised

 This fact allows us to define a rational vector $r(P)=r(\mathcal{P})=(b_1,\ldots,b_{n+r})\in\Q^{n+r}$, where $b_j$ is the coefficient of the column $\v_j$ of $V$ in (\ref{relazione primitiva 2}).
 Let $l$ be the least common denominator of $b_1,\ldots,b_{n+r}$.
 Then,

+Let us recall that a collection $\pc\subset\Si(1)$ is called \emph{primitive for $\Si$} if it is not contained in a single cone of $\Si$ but every proper subset of $\pc$ is (compare \cite[Def.~2.6]{Batyrev91}, \cite[Def.~1.1]{Cox-vRenesse}, \cite[Def.~5.1.5]{CLS}).
 If $\mathcal{P}$ is a primitive collection then it is determined by the positive entries in $r_{\Z}(\mathcal{P})$ (for the details see \cite[Lemma~1.8]{Cox-vRenesse}); this is no more the case if $\mathcal{P}$ is not a primitive collection.